 What is your background?
 What made you decide to become an entrepreneur?

 The sense that we are creating something; that we’re spending our time building something potentially bigger than ourselves, which may impact (and hopefully improve) the world in some small (or big) way.
 The freedom to explore and implement ideas.
 The ability to make decisions and move on them quickly.
 The challenges of ongoing problem solving.
 Working with smart people in an informal and creative environment.

 Tough question!
-I am constantly inspired and driven to achieve more by so many people – Thuli Madonsela, South Africa’s courageous public protector for continually standing up for what is right; Patagonia for its ethical business practices; Elon Musk for his huge thinking and ground-breaking innovation.
+I am constantly inspired and driven to achieve more by so many people – Thuli Madonsela, South Africa’s courageous ex-public protector for fearlessly standing up for what is right; Patagonia for its stakeholder capitalism; Haruki Murakami for his simple yet profound narration of the lived experience.